mitmath/computational-thinking/homework/homework0/Installing Julia + Pluto.md

 The line turns blue and the prompt changes to `pkg>`, telling you that you are now in _package manager mode_.
 This mode allows you to do operations on **packages** (also called libraries).

-To install Pluto, run the following command to *add* (install) the package to your system by downloading it from the internet.
+To install Pluto, run the following (case sensitive) command to *add* (install) the package to your system by downloading it from the internet.
 You should only need to do this *once* for each installation of Julia:

 ```julia